 A fairly recent check produced the following details:

-Ian Spindley, marketing consultant based in Wales; Mark Witty, ITV in Leeds; Jose Harris, Devon and Cornwall police PR; Phil Wardman, Sky News head of planning; Lisa Roland, Manchester Evening News; Alan Biggs, national sports-writer, part-time lecturer; Ian Bevitt, one of three directors on the ITV ‘Home Front’ series; Tim Blott, a Newsquest regional MD; Clare Jardine, Plymouth Herald deputy editor; Andy Simpson, Daily Mail letters editor; Susan D'Arcy, Sunday Times travel writer; Richard Keeble, Lincoln journalism professor and author; Paul Mace, MD of Macesport agency; Richard Wardle, journalism lecturer in Cornwall; Peter Steward, Daily Telegraph; Roger Houldcroft, ex Stoke Sentinel, now PR and teaching; Lorna Unwin, London University professor of education; Mike Davies, now a playwright and winner of the current National Playwriting Competition; Jo Overty, PR with the Isle of Man government; Graham Marsden, Daily Mail sports sub; Kath Wilkinson, runs her own PR business; Iain Carter, BBC golf correspondent; Nigel Thompson, Daily Mirror travel editor; Ben Sharratt, freelance magazine writer; Roger Protheroe, a Sky news editor; Janette Sykes, Peak District tourism PR manager; Colin Sykes, BBC North West Tonight; Simon Bradshaw, Henley Standard editor; Debbie Breslaw, ex-nationals, now a magistrate; Glyn Evans, Daily Mail features sub; Stafford Hildred, ex Fleet Street and author of 25 biographies; Nicholas Comfort, author and Daily Telegraph obituarist.
+Ian Spindley, marketing consultant based in Wales; Mark Witty, ITV in Leeds; Jose Harris, Devon and Cornwall police PR; Phil Wardman, Sky News head of planning; Lisa Roland, Manchester Evening News; Alan Biggs, national sports-writer, part-time lecturer; Ian Bevitt, one of three directors on the ITV ‘Home Front’ series; Tim Blott, a Newsquest regional MD; Clare Jardine, Plymouth Herald deputy editor; Andy Simpson, Daily Mail letters editor; Susan D'Arcy, Sunday Times travel writer; Richard Keeble, Lincoln journalism professor and author; Paul Mace, MD of Macesport agency; Richard Wardle, journalism lecturer in Cornwall; Peter Steward, Daily Telegraph; Roger Houldcroft, ex Stoke Sentinel, now PR and teaching; Lorna Unwin, London University professor of education; Mike Davies, now a playwright and a winner of the National Playwriting Competition; Jo Overty, PR with the Isle of Man government; Graham Marsden, Daily Mail sports sub; Kath Wilkinson, runs her own PR business; Iain Carter, BBC golf correspondent; Nigel Thompson, Daily Mirror travel editor; Ben Sharratt, freelance magazine writer; Roger Protheroe, a Sky news editor; Janette Sykes, Peak District tourism PR manager; Colin Sykes, BBC North West Tonight; Simon Bradshaw, Henley Standard editor; Debbie Breslaw, ex-nationals, now a magistrate; Glyn Evans, Daily Mail features sub; Stafford Hildred, ex Fleet Street and author of 25 biographies; Nicholas Comfort, author and Daily Telegraph obituarist.
 Chris Holland, Bradford Telegraph and Argus business editor; Roger Wilkinson, Daily Mail features sub and a journalism trainer; Christopher Moore, a SkyNews senior producer - and Sally Maitland, Chris's wife, various weeklies and then a Northcliffe lobby reporter; Victoria Mather; Lloyd Watson; Geri Hosier; Alan Whitaker, Principal Communications Officer with the Environment Agency, Yorkshire and the North East; Margaret Hicks-Clarke (formerly Wordsworth), Head of Operations, The Press Association; Phil Round, retired and in Canada; Alan Oakley, News Corp, Australia; Jonathan Baker, ex-BBC, now lecturing.
 (See Jonathan's letter on the Letters Page for more names . . .)

 And here's a string of other ex-Richmond names, some of which you'll recognise: